-WORD DEFINITION This means any activity listed in Schedule 1 or published by notice in the Gazette under section 19, and includes- (a) the importation and exportation of waste; (b) the generation of waste, including the undertaking of any activity or process that is likely to result in the generation of waste; Wasta Managamant (c) the accumulation and storage of waste; Waste Management (d) the collection and handling of waste; Activity (e) the reduction, re-use, recycling, and recovery of waste; (f) the trading in waste; (g) the transportation of waste; (h) the transfer of waste; (I) the treatment of waste; and (j) the disposal of waste.
-Maria Managanani This is a license that is issued by a competent authority that authorises an Waste Management individual/organisation to commence, undertake or conduct a waste License management activity under the waste listed activities.
+WORD DEFINITION This means any activity listed in Schedule 1 or published by notice in the Gazette under section 19, and includes- (a) the importation and exportation of waste; (b) the generation of waste, including the undertaking of any activity or process that is likely to result in the generation of waste; Waste Management (c) the accumulation and storage of waste; Activity (d) the collection and handling of waste; Activity (e) the reduction, re-use, recycling, and recovery of waste; (f) the trading in waste; (g) the transportation of waste; (h) the transfer of waste; (I) the treatment of waste; and (j) the disposal of waste.
+Mooto Monoromont This is a license that is issued by a competent authority that authorises an individual/organisation to commence, undertake or conduct a waste License management activity under the waste listed activities.
 An individual appointed by a local Municipality to coordinate waste Waste Management management within that Municipality.
 This individual performs a regulatory Officer function overseeing adherence to national norms and standards and achieving the objectives of the Waste Act.
 Waste Management Services Means waste collection, treatment, recycling, and disposal services.
-Waste Minimisation This means a program that is intended to promote the reduced generation and Programme disposal of waste.
-Waste Transfer Facility This means a facility that is used to accumulate and temporarily store waste or Station before it is transported to a recycling, treatment, or waste disposal facility. , , , , , , , , , , , , , , , , , , , , Waste Treatment This means any site that is used to accumulate waste for storage, recovery, Facility treatment, reprocessing, recycling, or sorting of that waste.
+Mooto Minimiostion Waste Minimisation This means a program that is intended to promote the reduced generation and Frogramme disposal of waste.
+Waste Transfer Facility This means a facility that is used to accumulate and temporarily store waste or Station before it is transported to a recycling, treatment, or waste disposal facility.
+Waste Treatment This means any site that is used to accumulate waste for storage, recovery Facility treatment reprocessing recycling or sorting of that waste i donity active and the second